bitsofcotton/p0/README.md

     # 0 < status specifies number of status sample point to be used.
     # status < 0 specifies number of the points look forward.
     # both parameters are in recursive.
+    ./rand <method> <summation range> <status> <output lines>
+    # this is for the system only userland and lib prng, last output is trusted.
+    # if the output controls input PRNGs by callgate/pipe observation
+    # on running state, we need this.
+    # if all of the userland is cracked, this doesn't beat with them.

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.